Regulation on doctoral study and doctoral degrees at the University of Iceland School of Health Sciences, no. 890/2016

 Article 14.
 Doctoral committees.

-The student and supervisor shall nominate three to five experts to the doctoral committee, to be approved by the doctoral studies committee and appointed by the faculty.
-The committee shall comprise: the tutor, the supervisor(s) and two/four others, at least one of whom must be external to the institute / research institute / department / school at which the project is conducted.
-The tutor shall convene the doctoral committee within 6 months from the approval of the research proposal.
-The tutor shall convene the committee at least once a year and is responsible for overseeing the writing and submission of the doctoral committee’s verdict once the doctoral thesis is complete.
+The student and academic supervisor shall nominate three to five experts to the doctoral committee, to be approved by the doctoral studies committee and appointed by the faculty.
+The committee shall comprise: the administrative supervisor, the academic supervisor(s) and two/four others, at least one of whom must be external to the institute/research institute/department/school at which the project is conducted.
+The administrative supervisor shall convene the doctoral committee within 6 months from the approval of the research proposal.
+The administrative supervisor shall convene the committee at least once a year and is responsible for overseeing the writing and submission of the doctoral committee’s verdict once the doctoral thesis is complete.
 The doctoral committee shall meet with the doctoral candidate at least once a year for the duration of the programme and monitor student progression.
 The doctoral committee is responsible for ensuring that the doctoral programme meets University of Iceland criteria and requirements for the quality of doctoral studies.
 The doctoral candidate may take the initiative to convene the doctoral committee.

 At the end of the first year of study, the doctoral committee shall determine whether there is sufficient basis for continuing study.
 Around halfway through the doctoral programme (no later than one year before the intended date of completion) the status of the project shall be evaluated in detail (mid-term evaluation).
 The doctoral student shall write a short summary of the project and primary conclusions.
 The student shall submit this to the doctoral committee and invite committee members to a public presentation of the project.
 On the basis of this presentation and discussions, the doctoral student’s general knowledge and the status of the project shall be evaluated, with a view to whether the content is suited to a doctoral thesis.
 Such an evaluation is a necessary prerequisite for the doctoral defence.